djclarke92/nimrod/README.md

 ## Create the nimrod user on the Pi

+It is recommended that you use the same uid/gid for each user/group across your installation.
+The useradd/groupadd commands have options for this.

 1.	> adduser nimrod
 	- Set password to something
 2. Add nimrod user to the dialout group to give acces to the /dev/ttyUSB* devices